w010/w_query2csv/README.md

 A Backend Section type page is good idea, you may want to control download access for backend non-admin users.
 To download file, you call page url + file id using _?f=[configuration_key]_, like that:
 http://example.com/csv_export.html?f=somestuff_orders

+NOTE, that embeding this plugin causes that specific page not being cached!

 Note, that this plugin's output is not based on standard TYPO3 page type handling, but sends headers and sends output